 Next steps involve plans for K–12 programs that emphasize STEM-related career exploration.
 These are just a few examples of the work already being done by SRP and ASU.

-Facing challenges together:
+Facing challenges together

 As an essential service provider, homes and businesses across Arizona rely on SRP for electricity and water.
-In the face of a growing population, climate change and rapid technology advancements, it’s more important than ever that we work smarter, not harder.
-The fact of the matter is that we’re better together.
+In the face of a growing population, climate change and rapid technological advancements, it’s now more important than ever that we work smarter, not harder.

-Commenting on the partnership, ASU President Michael Crow said, “Our organizations are well-positioned to collaborate with each other and across our communities to advance new ideas, new solutions and new ways of living and working to sustain the future of Arizona.”
+Commenting on the partnership, ASU President Michael Crow said, “Our organizations are well-positioned to collaborate with each other and across our communities to advance new ideas, new solutions and new ways of living and working to sustain the future of Arizona.
 Together, we can build more sustainable communities of the future.

 This is just the start of what will continue to inspire our organizations to identify and implement innovative solutions to energy and environmental challenges our community faces.”